 Basically any company that offers on-demand or live interactive workouts is technically a competitor for the Echelon Stride.

 NordicTrack has their version of the Echelon App called iFit.
-They are currently offering many of their treadmills with a free year of iFit, so you could compare the Echelon Stride to the NordicTrack Commercial 1750, which comparably priced around $1699-$1799.
+They are currently offering many of their treadmills with a free month of iFit, so you could compare the Echelon Stride to the NordicTrack Commercial 1750, which comparably priced around $1699-$1799.
+Some of the other Commercial Series treadmills or Incline Trainers match up price wise with the S and 5S Echelons.

 Like the Peloton Tread, the NordicTrack Commercial 1750 has a touch screen display, but it adds more incline as well as decline capability, much larger running area and stronger motor.